 “I want my kids to see that when they’re older, and I want my grandkids to see that.
 I want those kids to swim in the creeks, and to see these beautiful mountains.”

 Keith Griffith is a freelance journalist in New York City.
 His work has appeared in the Chicago Sun-Times, Chicago Reader and Business Insider.
 Last year, he wrote “An Act of Courage: The Fight to Vote in Gould” for Equal Voice News.
 On Twitter, he is @keithgriff.
 Original Equal Voice News content – articles, photos and videos – can be reproduced for free, as long as proper credit and a link to our homepage are included.
+This story has been updated to remove a statement, which appeared in the text and a video, that could not be confirmed.

 2017 © Equal Voice for America’s Families Newspaper